rmporsch/rmporsch.github.io/_posts/2023-11-18-MBA-Thesis.md

-Open-Source is an approach to how software is licensed and created, allowing anyone to inspect, modify, and improve the underlying source code [@perens1999].
-Open-Source Software (OSS) originated first within universities when software was freely distributed among scientists during the early 1950s [@dibona1999].
-This approach stands in contrast to proprietary software development, whose source code is only available to the organization which owns the underlying intellectual properties [@scott2003].
-OSS was first formalized by Richard Stallman in 1984 as Free Software under the GNU Project, aimed to provide a licensing framework for software created to be freely distributed [@perens1999].
+Open-Source is an approach to how software is licensed and created, allowing anyone to inspect, modify, and improve the underlying source code {% cite perens1999 %}.
+Open-Source Software (OSS) originated first within universities when software was freely distributed among scientists during the early 1950s {% cite dibona1999 %}.
+This approach stands in contrast to proprietary software development, whose source code is only available to the organization which owns the underlying intellectual properties
+{% cite scott2003 %}.
+OSS was first formalized by Richard Stallman in 1984 as Free Software under the GNU Project, aimed to provide a licensing framework for software created to be freely distributed {% cite perens1999 %}.
-The Free Software Foundation later adopted this definition as the specification for what is now commonly referred to as open-source software [@debianfoundation2023].
+The Free Software Foundation later adopted this definition as the specification for what is now commonly referred to as open-source software {% cite debianfoundation2023 %}.

-The number of OSS projects has grown exponentially as the number of projects surged between 1990 and 2006 [@deshpande2008].
+The number of OSS projects has grown exponentially as the number of projects surged between 1990 and 2006 {% cite deshpande2008 %}.
 While OSS was mainly driven by independent developers donating their time and skills in the early years, commercial organizations are increasingly expanding their contributions.
-Specifically, developers paid by large information technology (IT) firms, such as Microsoft or Google, are often dominating OSS projects [@stephens2021].
+Specifically, developers paid by large information technology (IT) firms, such as Microsoft or Google, are often dominating OSS projects {% cite stephens2021 %}.
 However, despite this significant growth over the last decade, there are some indications that this growth has been slowing in the last few years
 (Figure [\[fig:repo\_growth\]](#fig:repo_growth){reference-type="ref"